the1lab/1lab/src/index.lagda.md

 In the `Algebra` namespace, the theory of universal algebra is developed from a univalent perspective.
 Specifically, every definition of an algebraic structure comes with an associated proof that it is univalent
---- concretely, equality of groups is group isomorphism (for instance).
+--- concretely, identification of groups is group isomorphism (for instance).

 ```agda
 open import Algebra.Magma                      -- Binary operations